Mariners announce player development and minor league coaching staffs for the 2019 season

 - Manager: Mitch Canham

-- Pitching Coach: Pete Woodworth
+- Pitching coach: Pete Woodworth

-- Hitting Coach: Kyle Wilson*
+- Hitting coach: Kyle Wilson*

-- Athletic Trainer: B.J.
+- Athletic trainer: B.J.
 Downie

-- Performance Specialist: Michael Apodaca
+- Performance specialist: Michael Apodaca

 Canham, 34, continues to move up the organizational ladder and is considered a rising star by some in baseball.
 The former Oregon State and Lake Stevens standout has been a manager in the organization for the past three seasons.
-He spent the last two seasons in the High-A Cal League, managing Modesto.
+He spent the past two seasons in the High-A California League, managing Modesto.
 This will be his first season at the Class AA level and he’s expected to have a loaded team featuring prospects Kyle Lewis, Evan White and Justin Dunn.
 Woodworth moves up from Modesto with him while Wilson joins the organization as a first-year coach.
-He spent the last seven years with The Performance Academy in Apex, North Carolina where he worked as general manager and director of baseball.
+He spent the past seven years with The Performance Academy in Apex, N.C., where he worked as general manager and director of baseball.

 High-A Modesto Nuts